1. What do you need the credit card for?

 Depending on how you use the card, certain features will be more or less important.
 For instance, if you intend to pay the full balance on the card off every month before the due date, then the interest rate won’t matter as much.
 Whether you use the card frequently or occasionally, you can find the right card for your needs in Macquarie’s range.

-Be rewarded for your everyday spending with Qantas Points, with the Macquarie Black Card and the Macquarie Platinum Card, enjoy the freedom to choose your flexible rewards or to earn Hilton Honors Bonus Points.
+Be rewarded for your everyday spending with Qantas Points, with the Macquarie Black Card and the Macquarie Platinum Card, enjoy the freedom to choose your flexible rewards.
 Alternatively, you may be looking for the simple convenience of a credit card with a low annual fee.
 If you are seeking a credit card to consolidate your existing credit card debts and potentially save on interest repayments, all of Macquarie’s credit cards offer a special low balance transfer rate.

 Choose a card with benefits that make sense for you